5-Day Package with Inca Trail

 Day 3 – Inca Trail to Machu Picchu.
 We will pick you up from your Cusco hotel early in the morning (about 6:00 am) and then will drive to the train station and take the train to Km 104 which takes about three hours.
 At Km 104 we will get off the train and pass the Inca Trail checkpoint where we will see our first archaeological center called Chachabamba, at 2,170 m or 7,170 ft.
 These ruins were one of the last shelters that the Incas used before they reached Machu Picchu.
 This site was also used as a religious and administrative center, and features several buildings.
 Then, we will gradually ascend for about 2-3 hours climbing Inca stone steps while our guide points out different flora and fauna along the trail.
 We will then pass a tall waterfall before arriving at the archaeological site called Wiñaywayna at 2,650 m or 8,700 ft, which is named after an orchid and means “Forever Young” in Quechua.
 We will climb to the top of the ruins and enjoy lunch with an incredible view of Wiñaywayna and the Sacred Valley.
 This large site sits on a mountainside and features experimental terraces that the Incas used to grow different crops.
 We will visit an important temple with 7 windows that was dedicated to the rainbow as well as observe the amazing engineering of water channels that still function today.
 Once we finish our tour here, we will continue our hike for about 1 and a half hours on a part of the Inca Trail which is relatively flat, with small ascents and descents along the way.
 At about 4:00 pm we will then reach the Sun Gate at 2,720 m or 8,920 ft which is called Intipunku in Quechua.
 This is where we will have our first view of Machu Picchu and from there we will head down to the ruins to take the bus down to Aguas Calientes.
 We will check into our hotel where you will have some time to rest or you can visit the hot springs which is about 10 minutes away.
 Afterwards, we will meet for supper and plan for the following day.

 Day 4 – Machu Picchu to Cusco.
 After having an early breakfast at your hotel, you will meet your guide and take the 25-minute bus ride up to Machu Picchu.
 You will have a 3-hour tour with your guide where you will see and learn about the most important sites including the Temple of the Sun, the main plaza, Intiwatana, and the Temple of the Condor.
-After your tour, you will have some free time to explore the ruins on your own and take more pictures of this amazing place.
-When you are ready you can take the bus back down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.
+After your tour, you will take the bus back down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.

 Day 5 – Departure.
 We will pick you up from your hotel in Cusco and take you to the airport for your departure flight.